 Paragraph 9 stipulates that the value to be placed on produce included in any return shall be such fair and reasonable value as the Commissioner may fix.

-The valuation is subject to objection and appeal under section 3(4)(c).
+The fair and reasonable value of the produce fixed by the Commissioner is subject to objection and appeal under section 3(4)(c).